Euler characteristic: Properties

 The Euler characteristic behaves well with respect to many basic operations on topological spaces, as follows.

 Homotopy invariance

 Homology is a topological invariant, and moreover a homotopy invariant: Two topological spaces that are homotopy equivalent have isomorphic homology groups.
 It follows that the Euler characteristic is also a homotopy invariant.

 For example, any contractible space (that is, one homotopy equivalent to a point) has trivial homology, meaning that the 0th Betti number is 1 and the others 0.
 Therefore, its Euler characteristic is 1.
 This case includes Euclidean space $\mathbb{R}^n$ of any dimension, as well as the solid unit ball in any Euclidean space — the one-dimensional interval, the two-dimensional disk, the three-dimensional ball, etc.

 For another example, any convex polyhedron is homeomorphic to the three-dimensional ball, so its surface is homeomorphic (hence homotopy equivalent) to the two-dimensional sphere, which has Euler characteristic 2.
-This explains why convex polyhedra have Euler characteristic 2.
+This explains why the surface of a convex polyhedron has Euler characteristic 2.